codeworkshops/coding-after-school/overview/faq.md

 - a tic-tac-toe game
 - using a map (gps) to find directions
 - searching for something on the internet
+- sending a text message to your friend
+- posting a photo on instagram
 - watching a video on the internet

 ### What can I learn from this course?

 You would learn to understand what coding is and write simple programs.
-You will learn about various computer science concepts as well as understand about *computation thinking*.
+You will learn about various computer science concepts as well as understand about *computational thinking*.

 ### What programs and/or tools would I use?